everx-labs/samples/c/README.md

 * Free store memory allocation / deallocation

 ## Getting support
-Texts, videos and samples illustrating how to use the compiler will soon appear at https://ton.dev/ and https://www.youtube.com/channel/UC9kJ6DKaxSxk6T3lEGdq-Gg.
+Texts, videos and samples illustrating how to use the compiler will soon appear at [https://ton.dev/](https://ton.dev/) and [Youtube channel](https://www.youtube.com/channel/UC9kJ6DKaxSxk6T3lEGdq-Gg).
 Stay tuned.
-You can also get support in TON Dev Telegram channel: https://t.me/tondev_en.
+You can also get support in [TON Dev Telegram channel](https://t.me/tondev_en).
 In case you found a bug, raise an issue in the repository.
 Please attach the source file, the command to reproduce the failure and your machine description.